15-minute city: Conspiracy theories

 In 2023 conspiracy theories about the 15-minute concept began to flourish, which described the model as an instrument of government oppression.
 These claims are often part of or linked to other conspiracy theories such as QAnon, anti-vaccine theories or anti-5G misinformation that assert that Western governments seek to oppress their populations.
 Proponents of the 15-minute concept, including Carlos Moreno, have received death threats.

 Some conspiracy theorists conflate the 15-minute concept with the British low-traffic neighbourhood approach, which includes license plate scanners in some implementations.
 This has led to assertions that the 15-minute model would fine residents for leaving their home districts, or that it would confine people in "open-air prisons".
 Conspiracy theorists believe the World Economic Forum (WEF) wants to lock people in their homes on the pretext of climate change.
 Such beliefs are part of a larger network of conspiracy theories surrounding the concept of a "Great Reset".

 In a 2023 protest by some 2,000 demonstrators in Oxford, signs described 15-minute cities as "ghettos" and an instrument of "tyrannical control" by the WEF.
 Canadian media commentator Jordan Peterson has described 15-minute cities as a "perversion".
 QAnon supporters have claimed a February 2023 derailment of a train carrying hazardous chemicals in Ohio was part of a deliberate plot to force rural residents into 15-minute cities to restrict their personal freedom.
 Similar claims have been made about wildfires on the island of Maui in August 2023.

 In 2023, the British Conservative government began to criticise the idea by name.
 In February 2023 the Conservative MP Nick Fletcher called 15-minute cities an "international socialist concept" during a debate in the UK Parliament, which was met with laughter.
 At the Conservative party conference in October 2023, Transport Secretary Mark Harper announced that he was "calling time on the misuse of so-called '15-minute cities, criticising as "sinister" the idea that local councils could "decide how often you go to the shops and that they ration who uses the roads and when".
 No such powers have been proposed as part of the 15-minute city concept in the United Kingdom.
 Despite being specifically debunked in a guide given to MPs by the Leader of the House of Commons in 2024, Health Secretary Maria Caulfield included the fiction in a local election leaflet and reiterated it in a BBC interview.

+The rhetoric of 15-minute city conspiracy advocates has been described as "undermining state institutions and eroding public trust".